 However, if your aspiring to a memorable experience then a headset is indispensable for the procedure.

-The following are some of the major reasons that add up to in favor of a gaming headset:
+The following are some of the significant reasons that add up to in favor of a gaming headset:

 - Easy recognition of sounds: To create the perfect gaming ambiance, sound effect has equal contribution to visuals.
-Thus, a perfect headset for gaming can feed up with this explicit requirement of games.
+Thus, an ideal headset for gaming can feed up with this explicit requirement of games.

 - Simplified in-game communication: Many times, you would find games that involve team play where effective communication with your team members plays a decisive role in the gaming.
 Thus, a headset shall always promise some highly responsive hands-free communication system in-build in it with the help of in-line controls.